hindu-comm/mail_stream_indology/2017/07/New_journal_South_As/91__Audrey_Truschke.md

 >> 3. No processing fee.
 >>
 >
-> ​One would never expect to pay a processing fee except if the article​ is
+> One would never expect to pay a processing fee except if the article is
 > being published OA.
 And in that case, yes, Brill charges about €2000 per
 > article for CC-BY.
 See the pricing charts here
 > <http://www.brill.com/about/open-access/brill-open-authors>.